swcarpentry/shell-novice/04-loop.md

 > ## Measure Twice, Run Once {.callout}
 >
-> A loop is a way to do many things at once&mdash;or to make many mistakes at
+> A loop is a way to do many things at once --- or to make many mistakes at
 > once if it does the wrong thing.
 One way to check what a loop *would* do
 > is to echo the commands it would run instead of actually running them.
 > For example, we could write our file renaming loop like this: